yoctoproject/vscode-bitbake/client/README.md

 Python and Shell script, as it interferes with the functioning of features related to embedded languages.

+### Sharing .vscode settings to others

+Poky version 5.0 and above allow sharing a pre-configured `.vscode` folder through the `TEMPLATECONF` mechanism.
+See the [official documentation on this subject](https://docs.yoctoproject.org/dev/singleindex.html#creating-a-custom-template-configuration-directory).

 ## Features

 ### Syntax highlighting